darwinia-network/docs/docs/evm/tutorial/chain/run-collator-node.md

 To learn more about Collators and their functions, you can click [here](https://wiki.polkadot.network/docs/learn-collator).
 This resource will provide you with detailed information on the topic.

+!!! note
-> 👉🏻 The steps outlined below are based on Darwinia, and the steps for Crab are similar.
+    The steps outlined below are based on Darwinia, and the steps for Crab are similar.

 ## Recommended Hardware